PEACE TRAIN to DC

 Contact to add your name(s) and if you are a single looking for a travel partner I will help coordinate contact between pairs.

-is to deliver a message of PEACE THROUGH CONSERVATION
+The MISSION of the PEACE TRAIN to DC is to deliver a message of PEACE THROUGH CONSERVATION to the WORLD.

 The PEACE TRAIN to DC is a seven-day demonstration of the most efficient method of mass transportation known.
 Using technology already available, our journey will consume about HALF as much petroleum on a per-passenger-mile basis than it would if we were using other fuel-powered transportation choices.